 object and then

-the counts of how many edges each node has.
-The most central node is the
+reflects how many edges each node has with the most central node having

 dgg <- graph.edgelist(as.matrix(dg), directed = T)